 Soups are crucial in Chilean cuisine.
-A soup course before the main dish was traditional for a long time.
+For a long time, a soup course before the main dish was traditional.

 Creams of vegetables are very popular during winter, allowing for the consumption of the many vegetables that grow abundantly in Chile.